Hooding Ceremony FAQs

 Guest seating will begin at 2:00 PM.
 We expect a full house for the Hooding Ceremony; therefore, we ask that your guests not save any empty seats in their row.

 There will be a secured area for strollers in the vestibule to the left of the main entrance, behind the ticket office.
 TGS staff will be available to guide you.

-Ground floor seating will cease at 2:50 p.m., when the doors will close in preparation for the processional.
-Balcony seating will remain open, which is accessible by elevator.
+Ground floor seating will cease at 2:50 PM, when the doors will close in preparation for the processional.
+Balcony seating will remain open, which is accessible by stairs and elevator.

-A: Professional photographers will take photos as degree recipients are hooded and as they shake hands with the Dean.
+Professional photographers will take photos as degree recipients are hooded and as they shake hands with the dean.
 Details are available online and information will be mailed directly to graduates.

-A: TGS has prepared a guide for ceremony participants, including their path across the stage and instructions for faculty hooders.
-Download the diagram and instructions here.
+TGS has prepared a guide for ceremony participants, including their path across the stage and instructions for faculty hooders.
+Download the diagram and instructions.